 Clarinda Barnett-Harrison

-Barnett-Harrison earned her Bachelor of Arts in Liberal Arts, concentrating in Economics, Management, and Psychology from the University of Michigan.
-She also earned her master’s degree in Urban Planning with an Economic Development concentration and a professional Economic Development Certification from Wayne State University.
-She also holds certifications in Economic Development Finance from the National Development Council and Inclusive Placemaking and Planning for Equitable Cities from the University of Detroit-Mercy.
+Barnett-Harrison earned a Bachelor of Arts degree in Liberal Arts concentrating in Economics, Management, and Psychology from the University of Michigan.
+She also earned a master’s degree and a professional economic development certification from Wayne State University in Urban Planning with an Economic Development concentration.
+Additionally, she secured a certification in Economic Development Finance (EDFP) from the National Development Council and Inclusive Placemaking and Planning for Equitable Cities from the University of Detroit-Mercy.